teamhide/kream/README.md

 ## Code Architecture
 Basically, I adopted a hexagonal architecture, but not all structures were set equal.
 I found an appropriate compromise between theory and applied only those parts.

+As a side note, I did my best to achieve 100% test coverage.

 ## Stack
 - Kotlin 1.9.20
 - Spring Boot 3.2.0